 In Depth: Sagittal Cross-section

-The corpus spongiosum is yet another part of the male anatomy that makes reproduction possible.
-It is soft tissue that surrounds the urethra.
+The corpus spongiosum is yet another part of the male anatomy that facilitates sexual reproduction.
+It is a soft, spongy tissue that surrounds the urethra.

-While the corpus cavernosum’s job is to become engorged with blood to make the penis erect, the corpus spongiosum remains spongy and limber to protect the urethra from closing during an erection.
+While the corpus cavernosum’s physiologic role is to become engorged with blood to make the penis erect, the corpus spongiosum itself remains spongy and limber to protect the urethra from closing during an erection.
 Because of the corpus spongiosum, semen can travel down the urethra and out of the penis during ejaculation.

 A typical sexual episode for the average man works like this:

 - Whether physical or mental, a man’s sexual stimulation begins in the brain.
-There, the body sends signals to nerves in the penis, especially the dorsal nerve of the penis.
+From there, the body sends signals to nerves within the penis, particularly the dorsal nerve of the penis.

-- This signals the corpora cavernosa, two cylinder-like columns of tissue, to begin to fill with blood.
+- This signals the corpora cavernosa, which is comprised of two cylinder-like columns of tissue, to begin to fill with blood.
 This process causes the penis to become erect.

-- With further stimulation, a man continually becomes aroused.
+- With further stimulation, a man becomes increasingly aroused.
 During this time, the penis expands more.

 - Stimulation of the nerves in the exterior of the penis sends signals back and forth to the brain.
 This signals the appropriate vessels, organs, and glands to be at the ready.

-- As the man comes close to climax, the Cowper’s gland releases a clear liquid that prepares the urinary tract for the semen.
-This liquid, known as pre-ejaculate, kills of any harmful traces that may have been left by urine.
+- As the man comes close to orgasm, the Cowper’s gland releases a clear liquid that prepares the urethral tract for the semen.
+This liquid, known as pre-ejaculate, kills any harmful elements that may have been left by urine.

 - As the man is about to ejaculate, the testes release sperm through the epididymides, two long, twisted tubes connected to the testes that connect to the vas deferens, other tubes that transport sperm before ejaculation.